oginni76/line-counter-cli/README.md

 ## Folders /Files ignored
-a.
-Node_modules.
+1. Node_modules.
-b.
-Anything added to gitignore
+2. Anything added to gitignore.
-c. anything you add to the customexclusions array(For files you want the lines counted but are not in your gitignore)
+3. anything you add to the customexclusions array(For files you want the lines counted but are not in your gitignore)